-Whether you’re a seasoned cruiser or planning your very first nautical escapade, one question always comes to mind: Do you need a passport for a cruise?
-This guide will answer your concerns and help you unravel the passport puzzle.
+Whether you’re a seasoned cruiser or planning your very first nautical escapade, one question always comes to mind: do you need a passport for a cruise?
+The answer isn’t as simple as yes or no. It depends on your itinerary, ports of call, and what happens if plans change unexpectedly.

 Do you need a passport for a cruise?